Basics

 Why 3 different delimiters?

-Having 3 different delimiters is particularly useful when you want your string to contain one (or more) of the delimiter characters.
+Having 3 different delimiters is particularly useful when you want your string to contain one (or more) of those delimiter characters.

 For example, if you want a double quote in your string, you can use double quote delimiters and escape them: